Pellegrino Rossi: Early life

+Papal States minister

-In 1845, Guizot appointed Rossi as ambassador of France to the Papal States, with a specific mission to discuss the question of the Jesuits.
-However, the French Revolution of 1848 toppled Guizot's regime, and the revolution in Italy fully severed Rossi's connection with France.
-Rossi thus remained at Rome, and there became Minister of the Interior under Pope Pius IX.
-Rossi's program of liberal reforms, however, was never put into practice.
+In the Papal States, Rossi's program of liberal reforms was never put into practice.
 Rossi's program of moderate liberalism, in which suffrage was to be limited to the well-off and the economic and social disruptions created by industrialization went unaddressed, had narrow appeal.
 Rossi attempts to mediate reform, were blocked by the reactionary clerical party, and rebuffed as paltry by the rising revolutionary sentiment.
 In addition, the notion of a united Italy as a federation, kingdom, or republic was proposed by the diverse forces; however some of these ideas clearly threatened the temporal power of various rulers.

 On 15 November 1848, Rossi was going to preside of the opening of the Parliament in the Palazzo della Cancelleria.
 After exiting his carriage and walking towards the entrance, he was killed by an assassin who stabbed him in the neck.
-The pope seeing the inevitable imposition of democracy for his state, fled from Rome, and leading to the proclamation of the Roman Republic.
+The pope seeing the inevitable imposition of democracy for his state, fled from Rome, leading to the proclamation of the Roman Republic.

-The murderer was said to be Luigi Brunetti, the elder son of Angelo Brunetti (or Ciceruacchio), who acted at the instigation of Pietro Sterbini, and with the cooperation of some veterans or reduci of the conflict in Lombardy.
-After the murder, the senate adjourned without much sorrow, and little to no attention to the murder victim.
-That night crowds at the house of Rossi's widow chanted Blessed is the hand that stabbed the Rossi.
-Sterbini went on to play a prominent role in the Roman Republic in 1849, but fled into exile after its fall, until 1861.
-In a trial held in 1854, a man by the name of Gabriele Constantini was convicted and executed.
+After the murder, the senate adjourned without much sorrow and little to no attention to the murder victim.
+That night, crowds at the house of Rossi's widow chanted Blessed is the hand that stabbed the Rossi.
+In a trial held in 1854, a man by the name of Gabriele Constantini was convicted and executed for the murderer.
+However, the true murderer is said to be Luigi Brunetti, the elder son of Angelo Brunetti (or Ciceruacchio), who acted at the instigation of Pietro Sterbini, and with the cooperation of some veterans or reduci of the conflict in Lombardy, under the name of Carbonari.
+Sterbini went on to play a prominent role in the Roman Republic in 1849 but fled into exile after its fall until 1861.

 The city of Carrara erected a statue in honor of Pellegrino Rossi.

+Personal life and ideas

+Rossi had a Protestant wife, a resident of Geneva.
+The most important of Rossi's writings is his Cours d'économie politique, a classic work, based on the theories of Smith, Say, Malthus, and Ricardo.
+Like these authors, he favoured freedom of trade, labour, and manufacture; and in general, not clearly foreseeing the difficulties of economic life, he wished to solve them by the free plan of individual force and intelligence rather than by legislation.
+But he recognized the great economic utility of associations.
+A characteristic note of his scientific speculations is his fondness for considering social phenomena from a mathematical point of view, so that he was called the geometrician of economy.
+This made him attach great importance to statistics.
+In politics he is the father of the principle of non-intervention, and published an essay on the subject.
+A most distinguished representative of the middle-class Liberal doctrinaires of a policy too advanced for the supporters of the Holy Alliance, and too backward for the generation that was being prepared by Cavour.